Stuart Forster interviews chef Sandy Ingber of New York’s Grand Central Oyster Bar.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 “It’s a great place to work.
 Our employees are proud of the food they serve…if you want fresh fish come to the Oyster Bar in New York,” says Executive Chef Sandy Ingber as we chat in the long-established restaurant on the lower level of Grand Central Terminal.

 He has worked at the Grand Central Oyster Bar since 1990.
 Along with Mohammed Lawal and Janet Poccia, Sandy is one of three partners in the popular restaurant that was established back in 1913—the same time that the iconic railway terminal opened.

-The restaurant has changed markedly since 1990, when Sandy starter working at the Oyster Bar.
-A fire, in 1997, prompted major renovations.
+The restaurant has changed markedly since 1990 when Sandy started working at the Oyster Bar.
+A fire in 1997 prompted major renovations.
 They included replacing about 75 per cent of the Guastavino tiles that give the arched ceiling of the Oyster Bar its distinctive character.

 Those changes coincided with a wider revamp of Grand Central Terminal.

 “Until 1997 Grand Central was really down in the dumps.
 There was a lot of homeless sleeping in the halls and on the ramps.
 There was urine everywhere.
 It was just a dirty, filthy place,” says Sandy of the now impressive building.

 “Jacqui Onassis came and saved the day.
 She pushed for this renovation.
 When they re-opened, we re-opened also…we doubled our business overnight.
 It’s been bonkers ever since,” recalls the chef.